Welcome to The Old School House, Carlecotes

 This historic, self-catering cottage is on the northern edge of the Peak District and is described by visitors as warm, cosy, peaceful, well-equipped and comfortable.

 If you are interested in booking you can check your preferred dates in the ‘booking and tariff‘ section.
 Inclusive short breaks are £60 per night for a minimum of 3 nights.
-The rate for 7 nights is £350.
+The normal rate for 7 nights is £350, but for available dates in July and August 2019 the weekly rent has been lowered to £300.
 Please note that arranging a booking directly through this site will be cheaper than using the online systems such as bookings.com, since you will pay just the rate shown here.
 There are no commission charges when you deal direct with me!

 Carlecotes is a peaceful hamlet to the north of the Park District National Park and this remote cottage enjoys an elevated position (at 1150′) with ever-changing open moorland views.